US-UK SEND Terminology Guide: A Transatlantic GlossaryUS-UK SEND terminology guide classroom comparison

 Practical Translation Tips for Teachers

-"Accommodations" and "modifications" differ in the US.
-Accommodations change HOW a learner accesses learning (extra time), not WHAT (Gargiulo & Metcalf, 2016).
+"Accommodations" and "modifications" mean different things in the US.
+Accommodations change HOW a learner accesses learning, such as extra time, not WHAT they learn (Gargiulo & Metcalf, 2016).
 Modifications change the curriculum itself (Rose & Meyer, 2002).
-The UK uses "reasonable adjustments" and "differentiated curriculum" (Tomlinson, 2014).
-Do not assume direct equivalency between US and UK terms.
+The UK uses "reasonable adjustments" and "differentiated curriculum" (Tomlinson, 2014), so do not assume direct equivalency between US and UK terms.

 Tip 5: US behaviour language focuses on function; UK language focuses on support.
 US schools use FBA (Functional Behaviour Assessment) to ask "What is the behaviour doing for the child?"
 This leads to BIPs (Behaviour Intervention Plans) that target the function.
 UK schools ask "What support does the child need to behave differently?"
 This leads to behaviour support plans and positive behaviour strategies.
 Both are evidence-based, but the framing differs.